Gustavo Rodríguez (writer): Biography

 Sweet and direct, this novel connects directly with its readers thanks to the direct prose and the fresh of the approach.
 A novel that parents buy for their children to read, and end up enjoying it more than them.

 Rodriguez has obtained in his role as advertising creative several distinctions in his country as well as internationally.
 Among his numerous campaigns, a highlight is the one that originated the Pisco Day in 2003 after starting a trade war with Chile.

 In 2006, the National Council of Education conferred on him the Journalism Award in the Internet category.
-He has also been awarded by Indecopi (the Institute of Defense of Intellectual Property) for his creative contribution to the development of his country.
+He has also been awarded by Indecopi for his creative contribution to the development of his country.

 He has been a columnist for the El Comercio of Lima, contributor to the magazine Etiqueta Negra and co-founder, along with the writer Javier Arevalo, of the Recreo Project, which seeks to bring reading awareness benefits to the schools of Peru.

 After leaving Toronja, an integrated communications agency of which he was founder, he runs a communications consultancy that bears his name.
 Now divorced, he has three daughters: Alesia, Maira and Malu.